LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/StringLocalization/string-localization.md

 * **pt.lproj**: Portuguese strings
 * **pt-PT.lproj**: Portuguese (Portugal) strings

-You can override the string localization of any supported language in LiveEngage.
+You can override the string localization of any supported language in Conversational Cloud.
 Create **LPLocalizable.strings** files for relevant languages inside your app, which includes the keys to override.

 ### Create and localize a strings file and add languages